waleed-alfaifi/100-days-of-code/rules.md

 3. I will push code to GitHub every day so that anyone can see my progress.
 4. I will update the [Log](log.md) with the day's progress and provide a link so that others can see my progress.
 5. I will work on real projects, facing real challenges.
 The time spent doing tutorials, online courses and other similar resources will NOT count towards this challenge.
+6. I will encourage at least two other people in the challenge on Twitter every day!

 ## Ideas to make this challenge more effective